 - Submit to a background check and finger prints per state regulations.

 - Have valid first aid and CPR training card.

 Those who are or have been a Certified Nursing Assistant (CNA) are strongly encouraged to apply, but all training will be provided for someone who learns quickly and has a pure heart.

-The Eldercare Certification program can take 1-2 interns at any given time, must be arranged to coincide with a local Ananda Raja Yoga course, and is combined with a full-time Karma Yoga Internship of at least one month’s length for an additional cost of $400 per month.
+The Eldercare Certification program can take 1-2 interns at any given time, must be arranged to coincide with a local Ananda Raja Yoga course, and is combined with a full-time Karma Yoga Internship of at least one month’s length.
 If you are interested in this program, you can apply for it directly, or decide during a general Karma Yoga internship that you would like to pursue it.
 All Karma Yoga interns participate in regular service shifts at Ananda House so everyone has the opportunity to become familiar with and support the program and residents.

 Conscious Living Prayer